Information and communications technology: Growth in modern society and developing countries

-In modern society, ICT is ever-present, with over three billion people having access to the Internet.
-With approximately 8 out of 10 Internet users owning a smartphone, information and data are increasing by leaps and bounds.
-This rapid growth, especially in developing countries, has led ICT to become a keystone of everyday life, in which life without some facet of technology renders most of clerical, work and routine tasks dysfunctional.
+In modern society, ICT is ever-present with over three billion people having access to the Internet.

 The most recent authoritative data, released in 2014, shows "that Internet use continues to grow steadily, at 6.6% globally in 2014 (3.3% in developed countries, 8.7% in the developing world); the number of Internet users in developing countries has doubled in five years (2009–2014), with two-thirds of all people online now living in the developing world."

+As of 2025, approximately 74% of the global population, around 6 billion people, are online.
+This shows a steady but slowing increase in worldwide connection.
+While mobile internet coverage (3G or higher) reaches 96% of the global population, low-income countries show significantly less 5G coverage with only 4% of inhabitants having access.